For a full list of publications, teaching posts, and other professional activities, please refer to Elliott King's curriculum vitae.

 - Upcoming lectures and publications.

-Dr. Elliott H. King is an Assistant Professor of Art History at Washington and Lee University.
-His research focuses on Surrealist art and thought with an emphasis on the post-war art and writing of Salvador Dalí.
+Dr. Elliott H. King is an Assistant Professor of Art History at Washington and Lee University, where he teaches courses on European and American art, 1750 to the present.
+His research focuses on Surrealism in the twentieth century, with expertise in the work of Salvador Dali.

 In addition to his university teaching, Dr. King regularly lectures on subjects related to Dali and Surrealism (e.g.,Dali's 1950s 'Nuclear Mysticism', Dali and science, Surrealism in film/cinema) and serves as a consultant for academic projects, television documentaries, and museum exhibitions.
 Please send comments, inquiries, or media requests by following the 'Contact' link or emailing firstname.lastname@example.org.